Frostbite22/DecentralizedCoursesBookingSystem/README.md

 This is a decentralized courses booking system built with hardhat, solidity and Ethers JS and based on smart contracts

+## Design Patterns :
+### Normal Factory design pattern
+to create the student and Session objects in Factory Class
+### Method template design pattern
-Design Pattern : *Normal Factory design* pattern to create the student and Session objects *Method template design pattern* thus creating an abstract interface for the student to create in the Factory class
+thus creating an abstract interface for the student and use it in the Factory ckass to create the student

-Try running some of the following tasks:
+### Try running some of the following tasks:

 compile the contracts